CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

 Write a program that imports the MessageDigest class from the java.security package.
 Use the MessageDigest class to compute and display the SHA-256 digest of "Hello World".
 (A possible answer is below.)

+:checkered_flag: Answer question 1 on the Canvas quiz named Lab1_Quiz.

 ***

 **Exercise 2**

 [Visit this SHA256 calculator](https://emn178.github.io/online-tools/sha256.html).

-Do you get the same answer form the calculator that you got from the Java program?
+Do you get the same answer from the calculator that you got from the Java program?

 ***